slaclab/ease/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to web_interface's documentation!
+Welcome to EASE's documentation!
 =========================================

 .. toctree::
-   :maxdepth: 5
+   :maxdepth: 3
-   :caption: Contents:
+   :caption: EASE sections:

-   alert_config_app.rst
+   django_app.rst
+   alerts_engine.rst

 Indices and tables
 ==================